Why Rebecca Black has been cool all along (and 'Friday' is a masterpiece)

-Almost 10 years after the release of ‘Friday’, the auto-tune-heavy song that laboured over weekdays and memorably named “seat” with “seat”, it’s time to set the record straight once and for all.
+Almost 10 years after the release of ‘Friday’, the auto-tune-heavy song that laboured over weekdays and memorably rhymed “seat” with “seat”, it’s time to set the record straight once and for all.
 Despite being treated like a punchline throughout her entire teens, Rebecca Black is cool.
 Case in point: her actually-pretty-good latest single ‘Girlfriend’.
 It’s a pointed move from the queer artist, who seems less interested in pinning down her fluid sexuality to any one specific label and more interested in smashing out undeniable bops.
 And bloody good on her!

 10 years ago, Rebecca Black, then a 13-year-old from Anaheim, California, had vague aspirations of going to study performing arts – and when a classmate made a music video with LA’s Ark Music Factory, Black decided to do the same.
 Founded in 2010 by Patrice Wilson (who raps on ‘Friday’ and also appears in the video), the business put out tracks with aspiring artists in exchange for money: mostly they shot low-budget music videos for teenagers like Rebecca Black, who signed up wanting to boost her chances of getting into college.
 “I really didn’t think that much about it because nobody’s going to see it,” Black told Slate last year.